Getting Started - Gatling

 Select Gatling Simulation as the Scenario type.

-Click the Add Files (or Create File) button to upload the DemoSimulation.scala file as specified above.
-For more complex tests you can upload feeders, bodies, CSV files, etc or upload a zip file that will get unzipped on the test runner or link this scenario to a version control repository.
+Click the Create File icon to create a DemoSimulation.scala file and use the above code as the content.
+For more complex tests you can upload feeders, bodies, CSV files, etc; upload a zip file that will get unzipped on the test runner; or link this scenario to a version control repository.

 Scenario